renderedtext/outside/README.md

 ![Kindergarten Cop](http://www.showbiz411.com/wp-content/uploads/2015/06/Kindergarten-Cop-1-DI.jpg)

-Watches after the connections leaving your system and makes sure they find their way back home.
+Watches after your blocks of code and makes sure that they find their way back home.

 ## Description

-Currently wraps outbound connections into a timeout block.
-The idea is to add all of the generic things that should wrap connections right here.
+Currently wraps blocks of code (for example those handling outbound connections) into a timeout block.
+The idea is to add all of the generic things that should wrap connections and similar cases right here.
 Feel free to expand the gem.

 ## Installation